WhiskyTangoFawks/LunarFalloutPlus/SteamDeck.md

 # Steam Deck Installation

+NOTE: THIS GUIDE IS OUTDATED
+This guide was written before the existance of Jackify.
+I've not updated it since then.
+While the method will still work, users will potentially be better off just using Jackify.

 For the steam deck, I've included performance presets, and instructions for adding Baka FullScreen Pipboy (which allows us to bypass the problems with Upscaling and the pipboy map menu), and FSR2 upscaling.

 ### Steam Deck Pre-requisites